stampit-org/react-stampit/README.md

   >> ok
 ```

-You may have noticed a few interesting behaviors.
+You may have noticed several interesting behaviors.

 * component is a factory

- By using dependency injection for the React library, we are able to avoid problems caused by multiple instances of React.
+ This design pattern is optional, but recommended.
+Component factories are react-stampit's solution for avoiding the often hard to debug problems created by multiple instances of React.
 Read more about that [here](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375).
-This pattern is optional, but recommended.
+By injecting the React library, we are able to guarantee the version and instance of React that a component will receive.

+* caching

+ This goes hand in hand with designing components as factories.
+Node.js's internal caching will not work as expected for component factories, react-stampit's cache utility can be used as a replacement.

 * no autobinding